Study of net-baryon higher moments in PNJL model and their expectation for net-proton using the Subensemble Acceptance Method for the search of QCD critical point: The Polyakov loop enhanced Nambu-Jona-Lasinio model

-where $f$ denotes the flavors u or d or s, respectively and for two flavors $g_{_D}=0$. $m_{_f}$ represents the diagonal elements of mass matrix $(m_{_u},m_{_d},m_{_s})$ which is the current quark mass matrix, and $\lambda^{a}$ are the flavor $SU_{_f}(3)$ Gell-Mann matrices $(a=0,1,..,8)$, with $\lambda^{0}=\surd(\frac{2}{3})I$.
-The matrices $P_{_{L,R}}=(1\pm\gamma_{_5})/2$ are respectively the left-handed and right-handed chiral projectors [31].
-The covariant derivative is defined as $D^{\mu}=\partial^{\mu}-iA^{\mu}$, with $A^{\mu}=\delta^{\mu}_{_0}A_{_0}$ (Polyakov gauge); in Euclidean notation $A_{_0}=-iA_{_4}$.
-In the PNJL model the Polyakov loop, which is the normalized trace of the Wilson line $L$, should become greater than unity above $2T_{c}$.
-To solve this problem, one has to take a proper Jacobian of transformation from the matrix valued field $L$ to $\phi$, which will then constrain the value of $\phi$ within 1.
+where the flavors indicated by $f$ are, respectively, u, d, and s.
+For two flavors $g_{_D}=0$. $m_{_f}$ represents the diagonal elements of mass matrix $(m_{_u},m_{_d},m_{_s})$.
+The flavour $SU_{_f}(3)$ Gell-Mann matrices $(a=0,1,..,8)$ are also represented by $\lambda^{a}$, where $\lambda^{0}=\surd(\frac{2}{3})I$.
+The left-handed and right-handed chiral projectors, denoted by the matrices $P_{_{L, R}}=(1\pm\gamma_{_5})/2$, respectively \cite{34}. $D^{\mu}=\partial^{\mu}-iA^{\mu}$, with $A^{\mu}=\delta^{\mu}_{_0}A_{_0}$ (Polyakov gauge); in Euclidean notation $A_{_0}=-iA_{_4}$ is used to indicate the covariant derivative.
+The Polyakov loop, which is the normalized trace of the Wilson line $L$, ought to exceed unity in the PNJL model above $2T_{c}$.
+This issue can be resolved by applying a suitable Jacobian transformation from the matrix-valued field $L$ to $\phi$, which will then limit the value of $\phi$ to a value inside 1.
 So, for reproducing lattice results, the Vandermonde term is to be introduced in the Polyakov loop potential.
-Thus the potential $u^{\prime}$ with the vandermonde term can be expressed as
+Therefore the potential $u^{\prime}$ with the vandermonde term can be written as

-where $u(\Phi)$ is the Landau-Ginzburg type potential commensurate with the $Z(3)$ global symmetry. we choose [32],
+where $u(\Phi)$ is the Landau-Ginzburg type potential equivalent to $Z(3)$ global symmetry. we choose [32],